At Barrington Primary School children may book a school dinner or bring a packed lunch for lunchtime.

 There are very high nutritional standards for school meals and they consistently offer children a third of their nutritional requirements every day which is essential to their growth and development.
 Having a meal at school has been proven to help children settle to learning quicker, improve their concentration and help with their energy levels to get them through an active school day.

-The office handles all transactions for school meals, and payments can take be made electronically using SIMS Agora, as cash or cheque .
-If you have any questions relating to the school meals (or need a login for SIMS Agora) please contact the office.
+The office handles all transactions for school meals, and payments can take be made electronically using School Gateway online.
+We are a cashless school and can offer a PAY Point voucher which you use to pay in cash at a local Post Office or PayPoint.
+If you have any questions relating to the school meals (or need a login for School Gateway) please contact the school office.

 So why choose a school lunch?

 - Encouraged to eat a wider variety of foods

 - More likely to eat fruit and vegetables every day

 - Less likely to drink sweet drinks and have water instead

 - Served balanced meals that are more likely to reach the guideline amounts of vitamins and minerals

 Children from households with lower incomes may be entitled to free school meals.
 Please note that if your child receives free school meals at the end, their entitlement will continues and you do not need to re-apply for the new school year.